taylorsmcclure/AwesomeBot/README.md

 Changelog
 ---------

-Latest, version **3.3.10**:
+Latest, version **3.3.11**:

- - BigMessage in maintainer console
+ - Customizable membermsg
+ - Spam filter sensitivity option
+ - Per-server command modifier option
+ - Option to hide servers on status page
- - Minor bug fixes
+ - A few bug fixes

 Open an issue to report a bug or suggest a new feature!